About USC Gould

 Feel free to email questions to the bookstore grad team at email@example.com

-You will be given a complimentary diploma cover from the law school when you receive your diploma.
+You will be given a complimentary diploma cover from the law school during the graduation ceremony.

 We strongly advise all graduates to wear flat, comfortable shoes in order to navigate the grassy area and the steps leading up to the stage.